Wolverine971/9takes/src/blog/people/musicians/Taylor-Swift-2.md

 ---
-title: 'Taylor Swift An Enneagram Type 4'
+title: 'test Taylor Swift An Enneagram Type 4'
 description: 'Why Taylor Swift appears to be a type 4'
 author: 'DJ Wayne'
 date: '2023-09-24'